Home

 OTHER BIG NEWS

-The Maine State Envirothon 2023 was in June this year.
-A Spruce Mt. team took 1st place and represented Maine at the National Envirothon in New Brunswick.
+The Maine State Envirothon 2024 was in late May this year.
+The Spruce Mt.
+Green team took 1st place and represented Maine at the National Envirothon in Geneva, NY.

 Check www.maineconservationdistricts.org/envirothon for more info.